- What is Opening Days?

 Parents and family members are encouraged to participate in the first two days of Opening Days.
 Several informational sessions on topics such as residence life, technology, the academic environment and general parent concerns will be offered.
 Parents also have an opportunity to meet other parents from their city or region, allowing them to network and develop connections.[back to top]

-There are no additional costs for students to participate in the Opening Days program, with the exception of the Opening Days "Passport to Salem" program on Saturday, August 24, where students will be expected to bring spending money for activities such as movies or eating out.
-The student meal plan starts at dinner on Thursday, August 22.
+There are no additional costs for students to participate in the Opening Days program, with the exception of the Opening Days "Passport to Salem" program on Saturday, August 23, where students will be expected to bring spending money for activities such admission to an event or eating out.
+The student meal plan starts at dinner on Thursday, August 21.

 Goudy Commons and Cat Cavern will be open for other meals, accepting cash or credit cards.[back to top]